AndyObtiva/glimmer-dsl-libui/README.md

 include Glimmer

-window { # args can alternatively be set via properties with 4th arg has_menubar=true by default title 'hello world' content_size 300, 200
+window { # first 3 args can be set via properties with 4th arg has_menubar=true by default title 'hello world' content_size 300, 200